 (54) "Thrifty food plan" means the diet required to feed a family of four persons consisting of a man and a woman ages twenty through fifty, a child ages six through eight, and a child ages nine through eleven determined in accordance with the secretary of agriculture's calculations.
 The cost of such diet shall be the basis for uniform allotments for all assistance groups regardless of their actual composition.
 In order to develop maximum food assistance allotments, the secretary of agriculture shall make assistance group size and other adjustments in the thrifty food plan taking into account economies of scale and other adjustments as required by law.

 (55) "U.S. citizenship and immigration service (USCIS)" (formerly known as the immigration and naturalization service) is an agency under the department of homeland security.

 (56) "United States department of agriculture (USDA)" means the federal agency responsible for overseeing the food assistance program.

-(58) "Workforce Investment Act (WIA)" means the legislation providing funding for job training, adult education, education for youths, employment for dislocated workers, and vocationally rehabilitation.
-This legislation was formerly administered by the Job Training Partnership Act (JTPA) of 1982.
+(57) "Workforce Innovation and Opportunity Act (WIOA)" means the legislation providing funding for job training, adult education, education for youths, employment for dislocated workers, and vocationally rehabilitation.
+This legislation was formerly administered by the Workforce Investment Act of 1998.